avanavana/zotero-esovdb/README.md

 To install as CLI:
 `$ npm install -g zotero-esovdb`

-Be sure to create a .env file that contains your ZOTERO_USER and ZOTERO_API_KEY values, obtainable through the settings page of your Zotero account.
+Be sure to create a .env file that contains your own `ZOTERO_USER` and `ZOTERO_API_KEY` values, obtainable through the settings page of your Zotero account.

 Usage: